telefonicaid/tdigital-hybridge/README.md

 ```javascript
 Hybridge.send({'action' : 'download', 'url' : 'http://...'})
 ```
-And you'll receive a Javascript *Promise* in response:
+And you'll receive a Javascript *Promise* in response to process in your callback function:
 ```javascript
 Hybridge.send({'action' : 'gpsposition'}).done(updateMap);
 ```